savage507051/Route30/README.md

 <img src="https://user-images.githubusercontent.com/76443534/159188759-098a40ed-1dfd-4f01-9f4a-76aceb7e38f7.jpg" width="300" height="280"/><br>

 ## Design
 The routing library is designed with two components: 1) a distance matrix component and 2) a route generation component.
 The goal of the distance matrix component is to find the shortest path between every pair of points of interest (POIs).
 It uses the A-Star algorithm to find the shortest path.
 The purpose of the route generation component is to generate a route that is close to optimal for a set of POIs.
 It uses the simulated annealing algorithm to find a best solution and generate the route.
+These algorithms are described next.

 <img src="https://user-images.githubusercontent.com/76443534/160296850-edcb6dca-3a6a-49e9-a305-fd00f1337a65.jpg" width="300" height="131"/><br>